 Oklahoma has relatively low gas taxes.
-The motor fuel tax is a selective sales tax that tries to match payment for a service – transportation – with the benefit of the service.
-The Oklahoma tax on gasoline is four cents per gallon below the national average reported by the Federation of Tax Administrators.
-This tax provides 3percent of all tax revenue in the state.
-The tax is among the slowest-growing in Oklahoma, increasing just 1 percent per year.
+The motor fuel tax is a selective sales tax that tries to match payment for a service –transportation–with the benefit of the service.
+Only four states tax motor fuel at a lower rate than Oklahoma’s 17 cents per gallon.
+The Oklahoma tax on gasoline is eight cents per gallon below the national average reported by the Federation of Tax Administrators.
+This tax provides 3 percent of all tax revenue in the state.
+The tax is among the slowest-growing in Oklahoma, increasing just 1.3 percent per year.

 Advantages of this tax include:

 - There is a clear connection between tax and benefit since much of the tax is used for road construction and maintenance;

 - The tax can encourage conservation, since it is on a per-gallon basis; and

 - Some of the tax is paid by non-residents who travel through or use goods transported through the state.

 - Tax revenue falls when gas prices are increasing because people use less fuel; and

 - The tax has not proven adequate to fund the maintenance of safe roads and bridges.